bernhardAxonIvy/doc/source/designer-guide/ivyscript/reference.rst

    You can always use ``java.io.File`` as an alternative to the IvyScript File object.
-However, in this case you must always use the Java File fully qualified, i.e. you can not import the class.
-Any IvyScript File can be transformed into a Java File (e.g. if needed to pass as parameter to a Java method).
+However, in this case you must always use the Java File fully qualified, i.e., you can not import the class.
+Any IvyScript File can be transformed into a Java File (e.g., if needed to pass as parameter to a Java method).

 .. _ivyscript-reference-environmentvariable: